Aylesbury railway station: Motive Power Depot

-The Wycombe Railway opened a single-road engine shed fifty feet in length to the west of the station in 1863.
-This was extended to the rear shortly after and enlarged to a two-road shed by the Great Western Railway in 1871, around 1893 the saw tooth roof was added on the original walls; it was closed on 16 June 1962 and was demolished in 1967.
+The Wycombe Railway opened a single-road engine shed, which was fifty feet in length, to the west of the station in 1863.
+This was extended to the rear shortly afterwards and enlarged to a two-road shed by the Great Western Railway in 1871; in around 1893, the saw tooth roof was added on the original walls.
+The shed was closed on 16 June 1962 and was demolished in 1967.

 A wooden water tank was positioned outside the locomotive shed from the station's opening, being replaced by a standard GWR water tank with decorative supports and coaling stage underneath in 1899; this itself was replaced by a Braithwaite tank in the mid-1950s.

 The first mention of a locomotive at Aylesbury was of the broad-gauge loco Giraffe in 1863, a member of the Sun class.

 1930s to the present day

-Until 1966 Aylesbury was an intermediate station on the former Great Central Main Line between London Marylebone and Sheffield Victoria and on to Manchester London Road via the Woodhead Tunnel.
+Until 1966, Aylesbury was an intermediate station on the former Great Central Main Line between London Marylebone and Sheffield Victoria and on to Manchester London Road via the Woodhead Tunnel.
 Aylesbury was also on the Metropolitan Railway (later Metropolitan line) and through trains from Baker Street to Verney Junction operated until 1936.
-From 1948 to 1961 Aylesbury was the terminus of the Met's main line, on which trains had to change between electric and steam locomotives at Rickmansworth.
+From 1948 to 1961, Aylesbury was the terminus of the Met's main line, on which trains had to change between electric and steam locomotives at Rickmansworth.
 Following electrification from Rickmansworth to Amersham, Aylesbury was no longer served by London Underground trains.
-In 1966 British Railways closed the Great Central Main Line north of Aylesbury.
-Aylesbury was thus left with commuter services to London only.
-From the 1960s until the 1980s, passenger trains at Aylesbury were almost exclusively operated by British Rail Class 115 diesel multiple units.
+In 1966, British Railways closed the Great Central Main Line north of Aylesbury, leaving the town with commuter services to London only.
+From the 1960s until the 1980s, passenger trains at Aylesbury were almost exclusively operated by Class 115 diesel multiple units.